 We see the time sphere and Mr. Mind appear on Earth-3.
 Mr. Mind begins eating their time and history.
 Earth-3 then turns into the world where the justice league is the Crime Syndicate.
 The time sphere and Mr. Mind transport away from this Earth to various other Earths.
 They go to Earth-10, where Mr. Mind’s feasting turns this Earth into a world where America is still battling the Nazis.

-We go to Earth-50 that houses the Wildstorm characters.
-We go to Earth-5 that houses the Marvel family.
-We go to Earth-22 that is the Kingdom Come universe.
+We go to Earth-50 which houses the Wildstorm characters.
+We go to Earth-5 which houses the Marvel family.
+We go to Earth-22 which is the Kingdom Come universe.
 We go to Earth-2 where Superman and Power Girl are missing.
-We go to Earth-4 and see several 1940s style mystery men including the real Question.
-With each parallel Earth-jump, Mr. Mind changes that Earth so it is different from New Earth.
+We go to Earth-4 and see several 1940s-style mystery men including the real Question.
+With each parallel Earth jump, Mr. Mind changes that Earth so it is different from New Earth.
 Red Tornado then tells Rip that system failure is imminent.

-Rip shows Booster and Daniel and image of the future if Mr. Mind wins.
+Rip shows Booster and Daniel an image of the future if Mr. Mind wins.
 We see how Mr. Mind has spawned hyper-flies that devour the consciousness of every living thing on every multiple Earth.
 Booster comments that he has no idea why Rip picked him to save the Multiverse.
-That there must be more qualified super heroes with a better record than Booster.
+That there must be more qualified superheroes with a better record than Booster.

 Booster puts together Skeets’ shell and Skeets manages to utter a few words.
 Skeets tells Michael that he has the utmost faith in him.
 Booster is now brimming with confidence and tells Rip that he knows where to find the kind of energy source that they need.
 Booster then slips into the time stream.
 Rid then put song his time suit and tells Daniel to hold down the fort at the time sphere because Rip is going to go time hunting.